cyber3pxVA/ai-information-primer/README.md

 # AI Education Hub

-A comprehensive static website for posting PDF files related to AI education and information for the Department of Veterans Affairs.
+A comprehensive static website for posting PDF files related to AI education and information for Specialty Care Medicine - New England Healthcare System.

 ## 🚀 Features